haziz09/wiim-now-playing/docs/Plan.md

 TODOs:

 - Contingencies for when devices become unavailable?
 Network dropoffs/resets?
+  _Socket.IO already does a fine job with network interuptions_
 - Check more streaming sources to make sense of their metadata.
+  _Get trial accounts for streaming services..._
 - What kind of data is available when using other inputs on the WiiM Amp?
 Line In, Optical, HDMI, Bluetooth
+- Subscription to WiiM devices apparently doesn't work?
+  _Ask WiiM/LinkPlay to implement?_
 - Also make use of OpenHome devices?
 Discovery possible, not yet implemented.
-- Subscription to WiiM devices apparently doesn't work?
+See: <http://wiki.openhome.org/wiki/OhMediaDevelopers>
+  _Implementation is totally different from WiiMs UPnP.
+Further research into long term storage._